 After morning time the teens disappear to study while the youngest have 30 minutes to play together.
 I prepare for our joint history and science lessons.

 Both lessons are around 10 minutes long when done daily.
 I’m also finding the littles have better retention when we’re covering history and science every day.
-The short lessons also give me built in buffer time.
+The short lessons also give me built-in buffer time.

-The my 8th grader first plays with his little brother for 30 minutes and then his little sister for 30 minutes.
+My 8th grader first plays with his little brother for 30 minutes and then his little sister for 30 minutes.
 This allows me to focus on my first grader and then my kindergartner.
 We cover math, phonics, spelling, and handwriting during this time.

 12:00 Lunch and Read Aloud